Holistische Arts

 How long does recovery take after a LEEP procedure?

-Physical recovery after a LEEP procedure typically takes several weeks.
-During this period, you may experience bleeding and discharge.
+Physical recovery after a LEEP procedure usually takes a few weeks.
+During this period, you may experience blood loss and discharge.
 Sexual contact, tampons, and swimming are discouraged for 4 to 6 weeks.
-A follow-up smear test is conducted after 6 months.
+A follow-up smear test follows after 6 months.

 Can I still get pregnant after a LEEP procedure?

 Research shows that 23% of women develop CIN2+ after a LEEP procedure.
-In women over 35, the risk of recurrence is nearly 5x as high.
+For women over 35, the risk of recurrence is nearly 5 times higher.
 With HPV 16 persistence after the procedure, the chance of CIN recurrence within 18 months is as high as 94%.

 Do I still need check-ups after a LEEP procedure?